intmus/inttheory22-23/_02-int-scales-keys/d2-keys.md

 ## Class Discussion

+**Frequency Ratio**
+-1:2 is the most basic ratio we can create with two frequencies.
+1:2 creates an octave difference.

+-When we have two waves (frequencies) that line up evey two waves (in the crest), our ear hears that repetition as a pitch but one is higher than the other.

+-The next simplist ratio is 2:3.
+This creates a P5 sound.

+**P5**
+When we stack the first five P5 around the circle, we get a major pentatonic scale.
+When F# is changed is changed after B (instead of F), the cycle only repeats after seven pitches instead of all twelve.

 **What is a key signature?**
 - A set of sharps or flats defining the scale that you're playing in?
   - Close: the wording implies a key signature where sharps and flats occur together, which isn't the standard key signature we're trying to come up with a definition for